 It was so surreal, I felt like I was only watching a movie or something.
 My first thought was simply "Wow, she's really going through with it."

-David heard the commotion and came running downstairs in investigate when BAM!
+David heard the commotion and came running downstairs to investigate when BAM!
 She knocked him down as well.

 I was now stunned, not knowing what to do, not sure if I would be next and certainly afraid to touch anything.
 She just smiled as she looked at me and said, "Well, I suppose I might as well make sure they're really dead."
 She casually put down the hammer and pulled a couple of rags from the drawer in the kitchen, tying one around her brother's neck tight enough to strangle him.
 She went to do the same thing to Annie.